Mt. Bandai 磐梯山

 There are several hiking trails in the area with the Happodai trail one of the most popular.
 Relatively easy, the trail passes an abandoned hotel and hot spring on the way to Mt.
-Badai's peak.
+Bandai's peak.
 The trailhead is most easily accessible by car, or you can take a taxi from Inawashiro.
-Expect the return journey to take a little over four hours with breaks.
+Expect a roundtrip journey to take a little over four hours with breaks.

-Other popular trails can be picked up in the Goshikinuma area or run from various resorts and facilities in the area.
+Other popular trails can be picked up in the Goshikinuma area (the Ura-bandai trailhead), or run from various resorts and facilities in the area.

 Mt.
-Bandai is home to over a dozen ski resorts.
+Bandai is home to six ski resorts.
 Located on the north and south sides of the mountain, the resorts of varying size cater to skiers and snowboarders of all levels.